 it is the same for any phase angle of the wave.

-The coherent state is the state which is emitted by an ideal
+The coherent state is the state that is emitted by an ideal

 laser.